-- When called for a gas leak or fire, or if you smell gas at an incident scene, assume there's a danger. - Contact Dominion Energy and wait for them to arrive.
+- When called for a natural gas leak or fire or if you smell natural gas at an incident scene, assume there's a danger. - Contact Dominion Energy and wait for them to arrive.
 Call immediately whether you know that natural gas is present or just suspect it. - Provide the best possible directions to the location.
 As simple as it sounds, giving utility personnel intersections, landmarks and specific buildings will help get them on site sooner.
-Make sure there is a clear path to the incident site for utility personnel. - Park emergency vehicles away and upwind from the area when natural gas may be present. - Do not park over manholes or storm drains.
-Natural gas can collect in these spaces and explode. - Evacuate the area immediately.
+Make sure there is a clear path to the incident site for utility personnel. - Park emergency vehicles away and upwind from the area when natural gas may be present. - Do not park over storm drains or manholes or near potential natural gas-filled structures.
+Natural gas can collect in these spaces and explode. - Turn off the vehicle. - Evacuate the area immediately.
 Be sure to knock on doors; don't ring doorbells.
 In residential areas, one house in every direction is the recommended minimum radius.
-Be alert for migrating gas and evacuate accordingly.
+Be alert for migrating natural gas and evacuate accordingly.
 Always consult your incident commander for specific instructions.